AdityaLambat/MealApp/README.md

 ````
 ## Technologies Used

-The IssueTracker is build using the following technologies:
+The Meal App is build using the following technologies:

 <p>
   <img src="https://github.com/AdityaLambat/skill-icons/blob/main/icons/HTML.svg" width="50">